ciniml/WireGuard-ESP32-Arduino/README.md

 The code is split into four main portions

-- wireguard.c contains the bulk of the WireGuard protocol code and is not specific to any particular IP stack
+- wireguard.c contains the bulk of the WireGuard&reg; protocol code and is not specific to any particular IP stack
 - wireguardif.c contains the lwIP integration code and makes a netif network interface and handles periodic tasks such as keepalive/xpiration timers
 - wireguard-platform.h contains the definition of the four functions to be implemented per platform (a sample implementation is given in wireguard-platform.sample)
 - crypto code (see below)